montaque22/Double-Linked-List/README.md

 * Fixed issue where adding attributes to the Node object via the dot notation did not propagate properly by restricting alterations to the inner node class attributes through only 4 methods: setData, getDataForKey, appendData & getProtectedData;

+### Version 0.2.0
+#### Bug Fix/Added Feature:
+* Able to use dot notation to manipulate data on the node objects
+* Node base methods are immutable and unenumberable